If you have rheumatoid arthritis, you may wonder if you can purchase life insurance.

 The type and amount of medication play a part in underwriting for rheumatoid arthritis.
-Some medication is more favorable than others.
+Some types of medication are more favorable than others.
 If you don’t take any, that is even better.

 Medication can have varying side effects.

-Aspirins, ibuprofen, and other anti-inflammatory drugs likely won’t affect your premium rates.
+Mild medications like aspirins, ibuprofen, and other non-steroidal anti-inflammatory drugs likely won’t affect your premium rates.

-However, treatment with steroids, methotrexate, prednisone, and other immunosuppressive drugs will likely affect your rates.
-The reason is that these drugs have side effects that can affect other parts of your body.
+However, treatment with steroids, methotrexate, prednisone, other immunosuppressive drugs, and anti-rheumatic drugs will likely affect your rates.
+The reason is that these drugs have significant side effects that can affect other parts of your body.

 Does this mean you stop taking your drugs for the sake of life insurance?
 No!
 Always follow your doctor’s treatment plan.